What is an eCommerce website?

 5. Shopping Cart Design and Features

 A shopping cart page should also include all the important elements your customers need, such as the ability to change quantities, select shipping options (shipping prices should be displayed), enter promo codes, select a payment option, or continue shopping and/or adding more products to the cart.
-Also important: don’t limit customers to only one or two payment options, such as PayPal only, or only Visa and Mastercard but not American Express.
-You are only hurting yourself by not making as many payment options as possible available to your customers.
+Also important: don’t limit customers to only one or two payment options, such as PayPal only, or only Visa and Mastercard but not additional credit card options.
+The more payment options available to shoppers, more will convert for a greater ROI.